-Compaq provides two kinds of patches for its Tru64 UNIX and TruCluster software products - release kits and customer-specific kits:
+Compaq provides two kinds of patches for its Tru64 UNIX and TruCluster software products - Release Patch Kits and Customer-Specific Patch Kits:

-Release patches
+• Release patches

 These patches provide interim maintenance that prevents the occurrence of known critical problems.
 Release patches (sometimes referred to as official patches) are provided in kits, grouped by software product versions.
-The following are features of release patch kits:
+The following are features of Release Patch Kits:

-- Provide selective patch installation and removal

-- Use dupatch for installing, viewing, removing, and managing patches

-- Are provided on the Internet or CD-ROM

-- Customer-specific patches (CSPs)
+- Provide selective patch installation and removal - Use dupatch for installing, viewing, removing, and managing patches - Are provided on the Internet or CD-ROM - Customer-Specific patches (CSPs)